cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 In case if <span class="notranslate">CageFS</span> is installed and SuEXEC is on, checking if <span class="notranslate">CageFS</span> is enabled for SuEXEC.

+Fails if CageFS is not enabled for suexec binary.

 4. <span class="notranslate">`--check-suphp`</span>